102 Umang Street, Tottenham, NSW

 It also boasts a weekly government-subsidised shopping bus to Dubbo.
 (So if you are a pensioner, the cost of a return trip to Dubbo is just $2.50.)

-The State Government owned and maintained this property right up until 2010 after which the hospital's main buildings, situated on the block next door and to the rear of the existing home were demolished.
+The State Government owned and maintained the property right up until 2010 after which the hospital's main buildings, situated on the block next door and to the rear of the existing home were demolished.

 Today it is occupied by an "artist in residence" who has adapted two of the main rooms for use as a studio and gallery.
-So it would be an ideal property for an artisan wanting a "tree change" in the heart of the state's West.

 Raised veggie patches and a small orchard planted out with various fruit and nut trees offer scope for self-sufficiency and heaps of future cost-of-living savings.

-Inside, there is coffee-coloured w/w carpet in the living and bedroom areas, timber-look vinyl flooring in the high traffic areas and dining room and white timber venetians throughout - all in excellent condition.
+The interior features coffee-coloured w/w carpet in the living and bedroom areas, timber-look vinyl flooring in the high traffic areas and dining room and white timber venetians throughout - all in excellent condition.

 Within a short walk of the home, you will find: